WP-Autoplugin/abilities-inspector/README.md

-# Abilities Inspector
+# WordPress Abilities API Inspector

 Abilities Inspector is a WordPress admin plugin that lets you browse every registered Ability on your site and quickly disable or re-enable them.
-It is built for the WordPress Abilities API and provides a fast, filterable list table with bulk actions plus a details panel for deeper inspection.
+It is built for the WordPress Abilities API introduced in WP 6.9, and provides a fast, filterable list table with bulk actions plus a details panel for deeper inspection.

 ## Key Features